mendixlabs/DropdownDivConverter/README.md

 Since the dropdown menu is based on bootstraps dropdown button it is recommended to follow the applications Bootstrap theming rules with respect to buttons.

+This widget is not suited for IE8 usage.
+Please use a more modern browser.

 ## More information
 http://http://bootstrapdocs.com/v3.0.2/docs/components/#btn-dropdowns